Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 When the anterior bellies of the digastric muscles are hypertrophied, I perform a controlled partial reduction.
 I use bipolar cautery for precise haemostasis and preserve the central tendinous insertion to maintain muscle function.

-In indicated cases, I perform partial reduction or repositioning of the submandibular glands.
+In recommended cases, I perform partial reduction or repositioning of the submandibular glands.
 This step requires utmost care with the marginal mandibular nerve and the Wharton duct.

 I bring the medial edges of the platysma closer together at the midline with sutures in multiple layers.
 This suture creates a continuous muscle band that supports the entire cervical contour.
 In some patients, I also perform lateral plication of the platysma to further define the cervical angle.